JunHao-k/WanderLust_FE/README.md

 ## Project Overview

 For people looking to travel, their main methods to plan an itinerary is to source online and look draw ideas from the experiences of other travellers who have been to those locations.
 They would look primarily at the costs involved such as entrance fee to an attraction or price they have to pay to engage in an activity.
 Another concern is how highly rated is the attraction in terms of enjoyment as experienced by other travellers.
 If they haven't been to a certain city in a country, they would most likely plan their itinerary by sourcing from others' experiences.
-It would be better if there is a platform that allows people to share their experiences win a country/city.
+It would be better if there is a platform that allows people to share their experiences in a country/city.

 ---